Francisco Franco: Death and funeral

-A mass and a military parade took place on the day of his burial, 23 November 1975.
-As the cortège with Franco's body arrived at the Valley of the Fallen, some 75,000 rightists wearing the blue shirts of the Falangists greeted it with rebel songs from the civil war and fascist salutes.
+Franco's body was interred near the grave of Primo de Rivera at the Valley of the Fallen (Valle de los Caídos), a colossal memorial built using forced labour by political prisoners, ostensibly to honour the casualties of both sides of the Spanish Civil War.
+He was the only person interred in the Valley who did not die during the civil war.
+As the cortège with Franco's body arrived, some 75,000 rightists wearing the blue shirts of the Falangists greeted it with rebel songs from the civil war and fascist salutes.

-The major European governments, who condemned Franco's regime, declined to send high-level representatives to his funeral.
-Some of the few foreign dignitaries and government representatives who attended were: Nelson Rockefeller, Vice President of the United States, Lord Shepherd, Leader of the House of Lords of the United Kingdom (Harold Wilson caused controversy within the Labour Party by sending him to represent the UK Government), Prince Rainier III of Monaco, King Hussein of Jordan, Imelda Marcos, First Lady of the Philippines and the wife of Ferdinand Marcos, dictator of the Philippines, Hugo Banzer, military dictator of Bolivia, and Augusto Pinochet, the dictator of Chile, for whom the Spanish Caudillo was a role-model.
-It was made clear to Pinochet that he was not welcome at Juan Carlos's coronation.

-Following Franco's funeral, his widow Carmen Polo supervised the moving of crates of jewely, antiques, artworks, and Franco's papers to the family's various estates in Spain or to safe havens in foreign countries.
+Following Franco's funeral, his widow, Carmen Polo, supervised the moving of crates of jewellery, antiques, artworks, and Franco's papers to the family's various estates in Spain or to safe havens in foreign countries.
 The family remained extremely rich after his death.
 Polo had a room in her apartment in which the walls were lined from floor to ceiling with forty columns of twenty drawers, some containing tiaras, necklaces, earrings, garlands, brooches and cameos.
 Others contained gold, silver, diamonds, emeralds, rubies, topazes, and pearls, but the most valuable jewels were kept in bank vaults.